Zongolica

-The municipality of Zongolica is bordered to the north by Tequila and Omealca, to the east by Tezonapa, to the south by Puebla State and to the west by Los Reyes.
+Economy

 It produces principally maize, orange fruit coffee and mango.
 The climate is cold-humid, with an average temperature of 17.4 °C, with rains in summer and autumn.

+Culture

-Every October, a festival is held to celebrate San Francisco de Asís, patron of the town, and in December there is a festival in honor of the Virgin of Guadalupe.
+Every October, a festival is held to celebrate Saint Francis of Assisi, the town's patron, and in December there is a festival in honor of the Virgin of Guadalupe.

 Zongolica is home to the Ixcohuapa people, who are known for cooking and consuming larvae of Arsenura armida.

+XEZON-AM, an indigenous community radio station that broadcasts in Spanish and Nahuatl, is based in Zongolica.

+Geography

+The municipality of Zongolica is bordered to the north by Tequila and Omealca, to the east by Tezonapa, to the south by the state of Puebla and to the west by Los Reyes.

 Climate

 Fauna

 Zongolica catfish Rhamdia zongolicensis is named after Zongolica and only known from a single cave in the Sierra de Zongolica.